Open In Colab Open in Kaggle

 Section 4.3: Generalization via synthetic data#

-When augmentation is not enough, we can further improve generalization by training on synthetic data.
+When augmentation is not enough to induce good generalization, we can try training on synthetic data.
 Data augmentation creates variations of existing data without changing its inherent properties, while synthetic data generation creates entirely new data that mimics the characteristics of real data.

-As it turns out, generating new text is tractable–text can be rendered in a wide range of cursive fonts to simulate real data.
-Here, we’ll showcase this idea by defining strings and generating synthetic images.
+In our case, generating new synthetic text samples is feasible.
+Digital text can be rendered in a wide range of cursive fonts to simulate real (handwritten) data.
+Here, we’ll show this idea by defining strings and generating synthetic images.

 # Define strings